Finance

 Cryptocurrency has turned everyday investors into (almost) overnight millionaires—but if you’re not careful, it can also turn you into an unsuspecting target for the Canada Revenue Agency (CRA).
 If you’re trading Bitcoin, staking Ethereum, or flipping NFTs, one thing remains true: tax mistakes in the crypto world can be expensive.

-Let’s break down some of the most common crypto tax blunders Canadians make and how to avoid them.
+Let’s break down some of the most common crypto tax mistakes Canadians make and how to avoid them.

 1. Thinking Crypto is Tax-Free

 Some investors still believe that because crypto isn’t “real” money, it doesn’t need to be reported.
 That’s completely wrong.
 In Canada, crypto is considered a commodity, and every time you sell, trade, or exchange it, that transaction has tax implications.
 Gains?
 Taxable.
 Losses?
 Reportable.
-Ignoring this won’t make it go away—it will just make the penalties worse.
+Ignoring this won’t make it go away—it will just worsen the penalties.

 2. Misclassifying Your Crypto Activity